dilumn/gitstat/README.md

 To get total number of added lines / deleted lines & commits by each author in a given period,

-`gitstats time 05/22/2015 04/30/2016`
+`gitstat time 05/22/2015 04/30/2016`

 More features coming soon.....

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dilumn/gitstats.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dilumn/gitstat.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License